theAgingApprentice/DougLessonPlan/README.md

 ## Lesson 11: RGB LED

-Goal: Control the colour of the LED ring on an on/off poser switch.
+Goal: Control the colour of the LED ring on an on/off power switch.

 See [This tutorial](https://esp32io.com/tutorials/esp32-rgb-led)